markbaird/blogger2pb/README.md

 ##Limitations:
 - Blogger does not include the Search Description metadata for posts in the export file, so this data can not be imported
 - Comments are not imported
+- Posts and Pages in draft mode are not imported
+- Posts and Pages with empty titles and/or contents are not imported